imprint

 What is YouTube?

-On YouTube, users can view videos, rate them, comment on them and upload them themselves free of charge.
-Over the past few years, YouTube has become one of the most important social media channels worldwide.
-In order for us to be able to display videos on our website, YouTube provides a code snippet that we have embedded on our site.
+On YouTube, users can watch, rate, comment on and upload videos for free.
+Over the last few years, YouTube has become one of the most important social media channels worldwide.
+To enable us to display videos on our website, YouTube provides a code snippet that we have integrated into our site.

 Why do we use YouTube videos on our website?